 Indicator Indicator Description Gateway Subject Area

 ACT (English) Standardized exam English

 ACT (Math) Standardized exam Math

 ACT (Reading) Standardized exam Reading

 HS GPA (Overall) GPA All

+Other Department Placement Assessments All

 - Academic advising plays a vital role in the success of our students.
-Upon admission, each student is assigned an academic advisor specializing in his or her chosen field of study. - The Institution uses faculty advisors for students who have declared a specific major and professional advisors for conditional prep and general studies students. - All students are required to speak to an academic advisor before enrolling for the first time. - Students are welcome to email, call or meet with their academic advisors. - The Director of Academic Advising also takes a direct role in the advising process. - The Director ensures that every student is assigned an advisor in a timely manner, advises general studies students, provides training for all professional and faculty advisors, develops new programming to prepare students for college and is responsible for any specialized projects associated with academic advising
+Upon admission, each student is assigned an academic advisor specializing in his or her chosen field of study. - The Institution uses faculty advisors for students who have declared a specific major and professional advisors for conditional prep and general studies students. - All students are required to speak to an academic advisor before enrolling for the first time. - Students are welcome to email, call or meet with their academic advisors. - The Director of Academic Advising also takes a direct role in the advising process. - The Director ensures that every student is assigned an advisor in a timely manner, advises general studies students, provides training for all professional and faculty advisors, develops new programming to prepare students for college and is responsible for any specialized projects associated with academic advising.

-Early alert system Writing Center Peer mentor
+Early alert system Tutoring Services Writing Center Academic workshops

-Tutoring Services Academic workshops